darktable/Unity-Plane-Mesh-Splitter/README.md

 #### [Unity package](https://github.com/artnas/Unity-Plane-Mesh-Splitter/releases) now available.

 A simple tool which lets you split any mesh into smaller submeshes.
 At first it was designed to work with imported Tiled2Unity terrains, but I rewrote it to work with everything you can throw at it.

+In 2022 I rewrote it again to work much faster, thanks to parallel burst compiled code.
+It also uses the exact vertex data format as the original mesh to prevent discrepancies.

 ### What is the purpose of this tool?